We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Resolving disagreementsTranscript"What exactly did the client say about the deadline?"

-Cross-meeting pattern analysisNotesComparing structured summaries across 10 meetings is feasible; comparing 10 transcripts is not
+Cross-meeting pattern analysisNotesComparing structured summaries across 10 meetings is feasible; comparing 10 transcripts isn't

 Onboarding new team membersNotesThey need to catch up on decisions, not read 50 hours of conversation